pyannote/pyannote-metrics/docs/source/reference.rst

 Detection
 ---------

-The two primary metrics for evaluating speech activity detection modules are detection error rate and decision cost function.
+The two primary metrics for evaluating speech activity detection modules are detection error rate and detection cost function.

 Detection error rate (not to be confused with diarization error rate) is defined as: